hayaksu/Android_IM_App/README.md

 This is an Android IM app project that follows this Tutorial - https://www.sinch.com/tutorials/android-messaging-tutorial-using-sinch-and-parse/

-The tutorial will walk you through building an instant messaging app using Sinch in less than two hours!
+The tutorial will walk you through building an instant messaging app using Sinch Android SDK and Parse cloud

+Set up developer accounts for Sinch(messaging SDK) and Parse(BaaS).
+For both Sinch and Parse, you will need to create an app in the developer portal.
+Hold on to the app keys and secrets that these services generate; you will need them in the application.

+-

 We update the tutorial to include Arabic spam message detection.